CBMDA Patient Consultation and Referral

 Once you book an appointment, CBMDA will send you a detailed case record.
 This filled case record has to be e-mailed to CBMDA before the consultation.
 This case record gives the doctors a complete idea about your health status.
 Following this you are seen online

-CBMDA medical and dental advisors are with the patient with 2 way video conference for about 1- 1 ½ hours for the first consultation.
-In this interview the doctors understand your complaints & your personality pattern.
+CBMDA medical and dental advisors are with the patient with a 2-way video conference for about 1- 1 ½ hours for the first consultation.
+In this interview, the doctors understand your complaints & your personality pattern.
 Once the interview is complete, the remedy indicated is discussed with you.

-You can purchase this remedy from a Homoeopathic pharmacy from your city or from a pharmacy in London which ships remedies all over the world.
+You can purchase this remedy from a Homoeopathic pharmacy in your city or from a pharmacy in London that ships remedies all over the world.

-The follow ups are done via email regularly every month, where you can mail us a detailed follow up about how you are doing after the remedy.
-CBMDA experts evaluates these mails & recommends the necessary modification in the treatment.
-In the course of treatment depending on the follow ups CBMDA medical and dental experts can ask for a video follow up to evaluate your condition and help you further.
+The follow-ups are done via email regularly every month, where you can mail us a detailed follow up about how you are doing after the remedy.
+CBMDA experts evaluate these mails & recommend the necessary modification in the treatment.
+In the course of treatment depending on the follow-ups CBMDA medical and dental experts can ask for a video follow up to evaluate your condition and help you further.